-The MSBE degree assumes an undergraduate knowledge base in business and education which students with undergraduate degrees in business education will normally have acquired.
-Students admitted with a non-business undergraduate degrees may have to complete foundation courses before enrolling in any business graduate course.
+The MSBE is a non-licensure degree that assumes an undergraduate knowledge base in business and education which students with undergraduate degrees in business education will normally have acquired.
+Students admitted with a non-business undergraduate degree may have to complete foundation courses before enrolling in any business graduate course.
 Specific requirements will be determined by the department chair and the program coordinator.
-The responsibility for demonstrating prior academic coverage of the material at the appropriate level rests with the student, and should be completed at least one month prior to the beginning of the first semester of coursework.
+The responsibility for demonstrating prior academic coverage of the material at the appropriate level rests with the student and should be completed at least one month prior to the beginning of the first semester of coursework.